 Enhanced brand reputation: Providing a positive customer experience can lead to increased brand loyalty and positive word-of-mouth, which can boost your reputation and attract new customers.

-Now, to wrap up, let's review some key considerations that were not covered in the previous steps but can still help you improve and achieve better results in your customer journey optimization efforts.
+Let's review some key considerations that were not covered in the previous steps but can still help you improve and achieve better results in your customer journey optimization efforts.

-Be creative and don't be afraid to try new things, think outside the box.
+Be creative and don't be afraid to try new things.
+Think outside the box.

-Don't be afraid to get your hands dirty, dive into the data and extract insights that will help you optimize the journey.
+Don't be afraid to get your hands dirty, dive into the data, and extract insights that will help you optimize the journey.